Sudokuru/Sudokuru/README.md

 Number representing the number of givens i.e. pre-filled cells in the puzzle
 ## puzzleStrategies
 Boolean array representing which strategies were used to solve the puzzle in following order (subset of StrategyEnum):
-- 0: NAKED_SINGLE,
+- 0: OBVIOUS_SINGLE,
 - 1: HIDDEN_SINGLE,
-- 2: NAKED_PAIR,
+- 2: OBVIOUS_PAIR,
 - 3: HIDDEN_PAIR,
 - 4: POINTING_PAIR,
-- 5: NAKED_TRIPLET,
+- 5: OBVIOUS_TRIPLET,
 - 6: HIDDEN_TRIPLET,
 - 7: POINTING_TRIPLET,
-- 8: NAKED_QUADRUPLET,
+- 8: OBVIOUS_QUADRUPLET,
 - 9: HIDDEN_QUADRUPLET,
 ## drills
 - 1D number array representing last time strategy can be reasonably used as drill or -1 if it can't be used as a drill
 - Each index is defined as the puzzle when it has a certain number of cells filled in (so index 30 has 30 cells filled in including givens).
-- Reasonably is defined as to mean removing strategies if they overlap with their prereqs (i.e. if a naked pair is made up of two naked singles the pair will be excluded) and not counting a strategy if multiple instances of it are present so their is only one correct answer.
+- Reasonably is defined as to mean removing strategies if they overlap with their prereqs (i.e. if a obvious pair is made up of two obvious singles the pair will be excluded) and not counting a strategy if multiple instances of it are present so their is only one correct answer.
 - The same number index to strategy mapping as puzzleStrategies is used.

 # Developer Tools